apache/tinkerpop/gremlin-go/README.md

 To build the driver you must install `go`.
 The following command can be used to build the driver:
 `go build <path to source code>`

-### Using the Linter and staticcheck
+### Code Styling and Linting

-Before generating a pull request, you should manually run [go vet][https://pkg.go.dev/cmd/vet] and [staticcheck][https://staticcheck.io] and correct any errors.
+Before generating a pull request, you should manually run the following to ensure correct code styling and fix any issues indicated by the linters.

+#### Formatting files with Gofmt
+To ensure clean and readable code [Gofmt][gofmt] is used.

+Navigate to file path in a terminal window and run:

+`gofmt -s -w`

+Gofmt will recursively check for and format `.go` files.

+Note: If your IDE of choice is [GoLand][goland], code can be automatically formatted with Gofmt on file save.
+Instructions on how to enable this feature can be found [here][fmtsave].

+#### Using the Linter and staticcheck
+Run [go vet][gvet] and [staticcheck][scheck] and correct any errors.

-`go vet` is installed when you install go, and can be run with `go vet <path to source code>`.
+[go vet][gvet] is installed when you install go, and can be run with:

+ `go vet <path to source code>`

-Please review the [staticcheck documentation][https://staticcheck.io/docs/getting-started] for more details on installing staticcheck. `staticcheck` can be run with `staticcheck <path to source code>`.
+Please review the [staticcheck documentation][scheck docs] for more details on installing [staticcheck][scheck].
+It can be run with:

+`staticcheck <path to source code>`

 ### Prerequisites